 { “id” : “123”, “login”: “jsmith”, “firstName” : “Jane”, “lastName” : “Smith”}

 The two requests should have the same effect, updating the user with the id=123.
-Depending on the implementation, the API will either return the updated record, or just a 200 OK response.
+Depending on the implementation, the API will return either the updated record or just a 200 OK response.

 The PUT operation is known as idempotent, meaning that no matter how many times you repeat it given the same data, the result will be the same.

 POST is used to create a new record.
 It is uncommon for the POST action to take an element id, as the API usually assigns the id.
 It is common for the POST action to return the inserted record, populated with the assigned record id.
-Take for example this request/response:
+Take, for example, the following request/response:

 POST https://api.genericapi.com/v1/user